LukeyBSystems/deepstatsdocs/docs/gettingStarted.md

 ## What is a Stat?
 A stat is some numerical value in your game which you'll use to drive other behavior, eg.
-- A Speed stat can be read by your CharacterController to set how fast your character moves
+- A Speed stat can used in your CharacterController to set how fast your character moves
-- A Health stat can be read by your UnitController to set your characters maximum health
+- A Health stat can used in your UnitController to set your characters maximum health

 Stats can be affected by Modifiers which change the final value of the Stat.
 Some Modifiers may alter the base value of a Stat, others will multiply the base value by some amount.
 Some modifiers can interact with other Stats such as a conversion from one Stat into another.